haiyonsei/sys5211_lab0/README.md

 ### 1. Download the Script

-Download the setup-mac.sh script file and place it in your desired project directory (e.g., ~/Projects).
+Download the setup-mac.sh script file from github and place it in your desired project directory (e.g., ~/Projects).

 ### 2. Open the Terminal